 Much has been written and said about tourism causing damage to the fragile ecosystems in the Galapagos, and this damage usually stems from tourists who are overly eager to have personal experiences with the wildlife.
 The lack of common sense sometimes can be the biggest source of impact in fragile places.
 What is usually not mentioned is that tourism is the most effective awareness voice when it comes to understanding how pristine the islands are.
 No more than 210,000 visitors per year explore the islands (Yellowstone National Park receives over 700,000 in just the summer month of July!).

 With such high levels of exclusivity, planning a trip requires time and patience.
 Since all activities are controlled and managed by the National Park authority, it is best to take a guided tour where you will be requested to always follow the instructions of your Naturalist Guide.
 Keep in mind that the goal is to observe rather than to interact with the animals you encounter.
 For example, a guided outing to see them.

-These excursions can be fun, offering you the opportunity view the wildlife on your own.
+These excursions can be fun, offering you the opportunity to view the wildlife on your own.
 However, if you want to see specific things on your trip, such as flamingos in salt-water ponds, the many types of beaks on finches, fur seals in grottos, etc, it is best to be part of an organized trip as mentioned earlier.
-Of course, as in all wildlife-rich destinations, there are never no guarantees that you’ll see all the wildlife you want or right up front, but here again is when local Naturalist Guides are the best sources since they pay close attention to the wildlife behavior.
+Of course, as in all wildlife-rich destinations, there are never any guarantees that you’ll see all the wildlife you want or right up front, but here again, is when local Naturalist Guides are the best sources since they pay close attention to the wildlife behavior.
 They know where they were yesterday, and they may have years of experience monitoring their actions according to the weather and more.
-This insight can help you to more successfully see the animals that you want to see while in the Galapagos.